platformsh/platformsh-docs/docs/src/guides/drupal9/solr.md

 Inside that directory, locate the `solrcore.properties` file.
 In that file, *delete* the entry for `solr.install.dir` if it exists.
-Its default value will not work, and it is not required for Solr to operate.
+Its default value will not work, and it isn't required for Solr to operate.
 (The server already knows its installation directory.)

 Finally, move that directory to `.platform/`, and update the `maincore.conf_dir` to point to it.